ethanblake4/dart_eval/docs/improvement-loop-2-2026-09-25.md

 cover mixed types, local mutation, throwing arms and nullable scalar arms in both orders.
 Changed-file analysis is clean.
 No runtime, opcode, standard-library or serialization changes.

+## Step 3a: promotions after throwing guards

+A second SDK survey covered 53 runnable tests in nnbd/never, flow_analysis and
+type_promotion: 37 passed and 16 failed before the nullable-conditional repair and guard fixes.
+Two tests failed to compile because `x is String || throw ...` did not promote `x` after the expression.

+Short-circuit compilation now marks a Never-typed RHS as terminating before emitting result conversions.
+At the join, the left operand's surviving condition supplies its promotions.
+Conditional expressions no longer restore the then branch's state unconditionally.
+Branch joins retain a promoted type only when both continuing paths agree, so a guard on just one arm cannot affect the other.

+`nnbd/type_promotion/logical_or_throw_test.dart` and `conditional_both_test.dart`
+pass and their expected-failure entries are removed.
+The type_promotion survey now passes seven of ten runnable tests.
+Regression coverage runs both conditional arms, direct throws, Never-returning calls, AND null guards and rejects a promotion present on only one arm.
+Fresh and serialized runtimes agree.
+All 12 condition tests and changed-file analysis pass.
+No runtime changes or additional checks on ordinary boolean expressions were introduced.

+Full default suite: 1,599 passed, 62 skipped.
+Generated typed-machine check passed.